bndkt/kotekan/README.md

 # 🥁 Kotekan

-A minimal React framework based on the [Bun](https://bun.sh/) runtime, with built-in support for [React Server Components (RSC)](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components), [react-strict-dom](https://github.com/facebook/react-strict-dom), and [StyleX](https://stylexjs.com/).
+A minimal React framework based on the [Bun](https://bun.sh/) runtime, with built-in support for [React Server Components (RSC)](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components).

 > [!CAUTION]
 > Kotekan is in super early development.
 I appreciate if you try it out and provide feedback.
 But please, don't use it in production (yet).